mattymcfatty/HoneyPi/README.md

 ## What if there were a cheap Raspberry Pi device you could plug into your network that masquerades as a juicy target to hackers?

 HoneyPi attempts to offer a reliable indicator of compromise with little to no setup or maintenance costs.
-There are tons of honey pot options out there, but we leveraged our experience in penetration testing to answer the question *What sorts of activities could be flagged that we generally do when attacking a network?*
+There are tons of honeypot options out there, but we leveraged our experience in penetration testing to answer the question *What sorts of activities could be flagged that we generally do when attacking a network?*

-That is why HoneyPi tries to keep it simple compared to other honey pots.
+That is why HoneyPi tries to keep it simple compared to other honeypots.
 HoneyPi only flags the three surefire triggers that would catch most attackers:
  1. Port Scanning Activities
  2. RDP Connection Attempts
  3. SMB Connection Attempts